ermiababaie/Sixth-Assignment-Advanced-Multithreading/Report.md

 #### pros and cons: This algorithm is very easy to implement and is very fast and highly accurate.
 This algorithm has the ability to be implemented with multy threads

 #### learn more: http://ajennings.net/blog/a-million-digits-of-pi-in-9-lines-of-javascript.html

+## how to choose an algorithm for this problem?
+#### In choosing the algorithm to solve the problem, we must pay attention to the following:
+1. time complexity
+2. Difficulty of implementation
+3.